Nathan Healy

 Frequently Asked Questions

-Yes, Fort Myers has net metering through both major local utilities.
-Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC) both offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy sent to the grid.
+Yes, Fort Myers has net metering through both major utility providers.
+Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC) both offer 1:1 net metering, crediting excess solar energy at full retail rates.

-Yes, solar panels typically increase home value in Fort Myers, FL.
-Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Fort Myers.
+Research from Zillow shows that homes with solar panels sell for 4.1% more than comparable homes without solar systems.